International Art and Innovation in Museums Seminar (AIMs-2026)

-Working language:
+Working languages:

 Seminar format: in-person.
 If it is impossible for foreign participants to arrive, their participation in the online format is considered by the organizers on an individual basis